 My primary microphone is the Rode Procaster.
 There are currently two in the studio.
 This mic is a dynamic microphone made of all-metal construction.This XLR microphone can compete with other microphones that cost hundreds of dollars more.
 I have this mic mounted on a Rode PSM1 shock mount and although the mic has a build-in pop-filter, I use a Rode WS2 windscreen.
 There isn’t a “Magic Microphone” that can be the master of all sounds and voices.
 I just feel that this mic is good for my voice and helps me do what I need to do very well.

-I use Audio-Technica AT4040 cardioid condenser microphones for guests.
+I also use an Audio-Technica AT4040 cardioid condenser microphones for guests.
 I'm in a quiet studio recording environment.
 Also, because many of my guests have a hard time staying in a locked position when speaking and the AT4040' s polar pattern, I use this mic to anticipate my guests movements.
 This isn't a mic that I would suggest podcasters normally use.
 However, it works well in my controlled environment.

 When I am at home or on the road, I use an Audio-Technica ATR2100USB / XLR cardioid dynamic microphone.
 This is a durable “low-cost” mic that adds a big punch with low noise to any announcer’s voice.
 The mic also has a headphone jack to monitor the sound going into the mic.
 The frequency response is smooth.
 The cardioid pattern helps reduce undesired noise while improving isolation of desired sources.

 The next thing I use to help me record is the Behringer Xenyx X1622USB 16-Channel Mixer.
 It has “British Style” 3-Band EQs and effects.
 It’s an easy mixer to use.
 The Xenyx preamps are very clean and quiet and the mixer supplies 4 phantom powered XLR inputs.
 This mixer also allows for the use of an external audio compressor / limiter gate via audio channel inserts on its rear panel.